Risk Factors Dashboard

 We could be harmed by data loss or other security breaches.

 Like all companies that utilize technology, we are subject to threats of breaches of our technology systems and cybersecurity risks.
 Some of our systems have experienced past security incidents, including an incident that compromised some customers' personal and payment information.
-Some of our systems have experienced past security incidents, including a recent incident that compromised some customers' personal and payment information.
 We conducted a forensic examination, made all notices to customers, governments, banks and card associations as required under local, state and federal laws, merchant agreements and card association rules.
 We also offered free credit monitoring and reporting to all affected customers and are maintaining a call center to handle any customer issues.
 We have implemented all remedial measures advised by the forensic examiner engaged by us, and, although we do not believe that any of these incidents have had a material adverse effect on our operating results, there can be no assurance the remedial measures will be effective or of a similar result in the future which could materially and adversely impact our business and operations in future periods.

 We face risks related to system interruption and lack of redundancy.